 Gluten is found in many grains like farro, freekah, bulgur, spelt, kamut, barley, rye, and triticale.
 Since processed foods like pasta, breads, baked goods and meat substitutes are typically made with wheat, gluten is ubiquitous in the American diet.
 According to the USDA, about 17 percent of calories in the American diet come from wheat flour -- a large proportion of the diet from a single food.1

 For years, wheat has been blamed in diet books as a cause of obesity, dementia, and poor health.
-But there are only three health conditions that are gluten-related: wheat allergy, the autoimmune condition known as Celiac disease, and non-Celiac gluten sensitivity.
+There are a few health conditions in which consuming gluten can harm someone’s health: wheat allergy, Celiac disease, gluten ataxia (an autoimmune disease), dermatitis herpetiformis (a skin immune reaction to gluten), and non-Celiac gluten sensitivity.

 In Celiac disease, eating gluten provokes the body to launch an autoimmune attack on the small intestine.
 This can lead to chronic inflammation and serious health problems throughout the body, not just in the digestive tract.
-Estimates are that about 1 percent of the population has Celiac disease .2 Another 1 percent of the population has a wheat allergy.
+Estimates are that about 1 percent of the population has Celiac disease.2 About 1 percent of the population has a wheat allergy.

 People with non-Celiac gluten sensitivity do not have the intestinal damage related to Celiac disease and they do not have an allergy to wheat or gluten.
 A diagnosis of gluten sensitivity is usually made after Celiac disease is ruled out and removing gluten from the diet removes the symptoms.
 Individuals with gluten sensitivity can have joint pain, muscle aches and fatigue in addition to digestive symptoms.
 The disease is not well understood and the symptoms are not clearly defined.

-Overall, it is estimated that three to six percent of the population are sensitive to gluten.
-This includes irritable bowel syndrome and some autoimmune diseases that are sometimes aggravated by gluten consumption.
+Overall, it is estimated that up to six percent of the population are sensitive to gluten.3 But this may be a conservative estimate, considering that some conditions, such as irritable bowel syndrome, attention deficit hyperactivity disorder, inflammatory bowel disease, and some autoimmune diseases are sometimes aggravated by gluten consumption.4-7

-However, if you replace gluten-containing pastas and baked goods in your diet with vegetables, beans, fruit, nuts and seeds, which happen to be gluten-free, you would most likely lose weight, (and be healthier) because these foods are naturally low glycemic and high in fiber and nutrients.
+However, if you replace gluten-containing pastas and baked goods in your diet with vegetables, beans, and fruit, which just happen to be gluten-free, you would most likely lose weight and get healthier, because these foods are low in calories and high in fiber, micronutrients, and phytochemicals.

 Of course, eating an abundance of refined flour products does promote weight gain and poor health, regardless of whether they are made with wheat or other grains.
-Beans and other legumes are the healthiest carbohydrate-rich foods, however intact whole grains can be a healthful part of a health-supporting diet too. .
-Although there is no scientific evidence that people without gluten sensitivity or Celiac disease would be harmed by gluten, there is also no nutritional requirement for grains, either.
+Beans and other legumes are the best starchy foods, and whole grains can be part of a Nutritarian diet too.
+Although there is no scientific evidence that those of us without a gluten sensitivity or Celiac disease would be harmed by gluten, there is also no nutritional requirement for grains, either.

-If you have a medical need to avoid gluten in your diet and you do want to include grains, there are plenty of gluten-free options like , wild rice, quinoa, buckwheat, millet, amaranth and teff.
+If you have a medical need to avoid gluten in your diet and you do want to include grains, there are plenty of gluten-free options like quinoa, buckwheat, millet, amaranth and teff.
 Oats are often cross-contaminated with gluten-containing grains during processing, so choose the ones labeled gluten-free.
+If you have an autoimmune disorder or digestive disorder such as IBD, it may be worthwhile to cut out gluten and determine whether it improves your symptoms.

 The bottom line: for most people, gluten is not a problem.
 Within the context of an optimal Nutritarian diet, eating healthful gluten-containing foods such as wheat berries cooked in water or some coarsely ground (or sprouted) whole wheat bread will not negatively affect your health.
 Many advocates of gluten-free eating programs have supplied scientific references showing the link between wheat and disease, by using studies on white flour products, incorrectly blaming the health problems resulting from white flour products on the gluten they contain, and that was not scientifically accurate.